Sometimes Just the Sky

-Sometimes Just the Sky is a 2018 studio album by American country musician Mary Chapin Carpenter featuring re-recorded songs from earlier in her career, with one track from each of her previous studio albums and a new title track.
-It has received positive reviews from critics and was commercially successful, placing on several charts, and topping Official Americana Albums Chart in the United Kingdom.
+Sometimes Just the Sky is the 15th studio album by American singer-songwriter Mary Chapin Carpenter, released by Lambent Light Records on March 30, 2018.
+It features re-recorded songs from earlier in her career, with one track from each of her previous studio albums and a new title track.
+The album has received positive reviews from critics and was commercially successful, placing on several charts, and topping Official Americana Albums Chart in the United Kingdom.

 Recording and release

 The album was recorded live in studio at Real World Studios and was accompanied by a tour celebrating 30 years of Carpenter's recording career.
 Carpenter set about to make the new recordings by choosing songs that were not hits of hers and that she also had not recorded on her 2014 orchestral album Songs from the Movie, which saw 10 cuts from her career reintepreted.